EnhancedNetwork/TOHE-Docs/options/Neutrals/Benign/Follower.md

 ---

 The Follower can use their Kill button to Follow players, and use it again to follow another player.
 They will win with their Target, and they can win after death.
-* Max
-  * Set the Maximum amount of Followers that can be in a match
 * Maximum Number of Follows
   * Set the amount of times a Follower can swap their Target
 * Follow Cooldown